Alberto Tomba: Overall World Cup champion

-Tomba was back to his usual ways at the 1994 Winter Olympics in Lillehammer, Norway.
+Tomba competed in the 1994 Winter Olympics in Lillehammer, Norway.
 After his slalom run, he was seemingly out of medal contention, (placed 12th) 1.84 seconds behind leader Thomas Stangassinger (and 1.00 behind place 3, Peter Roth), but in the second run he recovered to second place and won the silver medal.

-It soon became apparent that the 1995 World Cup season would be his best yet.
-From December 1994 to March 1995, he amassed an impressive 11 victories in the technical events including seven in a row in slalom to finally capture the overall World Cup title that had eluded him in years past and bringing the Crystal Globe back to Italy, twenty years after Gustav Thöni's last title in 1975.
+In the 1995 Alpine Skiing World Cup he amassed 11 victories in the technical events including seven in a row in slalom to capture the overall World Cup title.

 At the 1996 World Championships, Tomba finally added the final missing pieces to his trophy case, winning two gold medals at Sierra Nevada, Spain.
 His GS victory came thanks to a second-run rally from 0.81 seconds behind.

-After the 1996 World Championships, Tomba began contemplating retirement.
-He decided to come back for one more World Championship, held in 1997 on his home snow in Sestriere.
-He was disqualified in the giant slalom and had a disappointing first run in the slalom, but an excellent second run was good enough for his last major medal, a bronze.
+Tomba competed in the FIS Alpine World Ski Championships 1997 on his home snow in Sestriere.
+He was disqualified in the giant slalom and had a disappointing first run in the slalom, but a second run was good enough for his last major medal, a bronze.
 He decided to continue competing for one more year.

 Tomba's performance at the 1998 Winter Olympics in Nagano was a sign that his career was winding to a close: for the first time in his Olympic career, he failed to medal after crashing in giant slalom.
 He suffered a painful injury and was not able to start in the second slalom run after losing much time in the first leg.

 Alberto Tomba retired at the end of the 1998 season, but not before winning a last World Cup race at the Finals at Crans-Montana where he grabbed the slalom, becoming the only alpine male skier to have won at least one World Cup race per year for 11 consecutive seasons.

-Later in life
+Post-racing life

 After retiring from competitions, Tomba made numerous appearances on Italian television broadcasts, and in 2000 he made his acting debut in the crime film Alex l'ariete, directed by Damiano Damiani; the movie, however, was met with little success and was unanimously panned by movie critics.

 At the 2006 Winter Olympics Opening Ceremony in Turin, Tomba brought the Olympic Flame into the stadium where he handed it off to the men's 4 × 10 km gold medalists from the 1994 Winter Olympics in Lillehammer (De Zolt, Albarello, Vanzetta, Fauner).
 During the 2010 edition of "Sport Movies & TV - Milano International FICTS Fest" he was awarded with "Excellence Guirlande D'Honneur" and entered in the FICTS "Hall of Fame".
+At the 2026 Milano Cortina Winter Olympics opening ceremony, he was one of the three last torch bearers, lighting the Milan Olympic cauldron alongside Deborah Compagnoni.